 Aging doesn’t guarantee that you will develop cataracts in one or both eyes.
 But as an often age-related condition, your risk certainly increases with age.
 Fortunately, it’s a highly treatable condition and can often be managed without surgery as a first step.

 Regular eye examinations are an important part of the early detection of cataracts because they often begin developing with little to no symptoms.
 And if you’re wondering whether you can have a cataract in one eye, the answer is yes.
-However, once you have a cataract, the chances are high that it won’t stop at one eye.
+However, once you have a cataract, the chances are high that it won’t stop in one eye.

 What Are Cataracts?